HTTP-RPC/Sierra/README.md

 border="#00ff00, 4, solid, 16"
 ```

 The default thickness is 1.
 Style options include "solid" (the default), "dashed", and "dotted".
 The default corner radius is 0.
+Opaque layout panels will display a rounded background when a rounded border is applied.

 Padding values for multiple sides can be specified in _top_, _left_, _bottom_, _right_ order: